thompsonj/gym-simplegrid/README.md

 This part of the workshop will involve running and editing code locally on your own laptop.

 ## Create a conda environment
+_Here I assume that everyone is using conda to manage their python environments already._

-Initialize a conda environment with pytorch and matplotlib 3.5 installed
+Initialize a conda environment with pytorch and matplotlib 3.5 installed.

 `conda create -n workshop matplotlib=3.5 pytorch -c pytorch`